-Tortora's Principles of Human Anatomy 15th edition loose leaf version + WileyPLUS single term access code
+Tortora's Principles of Human Anatomy 15th edition loose leaf version + WileyPLUS single term access code.
 Net Price: \$95.00 (price may have changed).

-NOTE: You might have to Chat Wiley customer service to get these special prices!
-There is a chat feature from the website and I find chat to be very quick.
-Here is the phone number too Phone: (877) 762-2974
+NOTE: You might have to chat with Wiley customer service to get these special prices!
+There is a chat feature on the website and chat is very quick.
+Here is the phone number too Phone: (877) 762-2974.

-WileyPLUS will be the backbone of our lab activities in this online class.
+WileyPLUS will be the backbone of our lab activities in this class.
 If you already have a version of the textbook, you MUST still purchase the WileyPLUS access code.

-To register for your course simply go to www.wileyplus.com/go/login Links to an external site..
-Click "Sign up now" to create an account.
-You will be asked to enter your course section ID (B68194) for Human Anatomy Spring 2023 to find your course and complete the registration process.
+To register for your course simply go to Human Anatomy Spring 2024.
+Click "sign up now" to create an account.
+You will be asked to enter your course section ID (B42896) for Human Anatomy Spring 2024 to find your course and complete the registration process.

-If you already have a WileyPLUS account, just log in and click the yellow 'Add more courses' button.
-You will be asked to enter your course section ID (B68194) to find your course and complete the registration process.
+If you already have a WileyPLUS account, just log in and click the yellow 'add more courses' button.
+You will be asked to enter your course section ID (B42896) to find your course and complete the registration process.